-By Jonathan Decker, Licensed Marriage and Family Therapist “I’m not the problem, he is.”
+By Jonathan Decker, Clinical Director, LMFT “I’m not the problem, he is.”
 “It’s not my fault, it’s hers.”
 Many individuals feel this way in their relationships.
 Despite the popularity of the axiom “it takes two to tango,” many are quick to blame their partner instead of first looking at their own role in molding the situation.
-Th ...[Read More]
+The truth is, bot ...[Read More]

-By Jonathan Decker, Licensed Marriage and Family Therapist “I’m good enough, I’m smart enough, and doggone it, people like me.”
+By Jonathan Decker, Clinical Director, LMFT “I’m good enough, I’m smart enough, and doggone it, people like me.”
 This satirical self-affirmation, made famous by Saturday Night Live character Stuart Smalley, highlights the type of thinking advised by many therapists, researchers, life coaches, and others.
-While there is much research to support the power of positive thinking, sometim ...[Read More]
+While there is much research to support the power of positive thinking, sometimes it just does ...[Read More]

 Want your partner to change?
 You might accidentally be hurting your cause.
 Here's what to do differently.

 By Jonathan Decker, Clinical Director, LMFT In my observation there are two schools of thought about guilt.
 The first is that it’s a healthy emotion that inspires us to change our behavior, while the second argues that guilt contributes to feelings of worthlessness and hopelessness that impede our growth.
 So is guilt healthy or harmful?
 The truth is, it can be either.
 Like fire, guilt can be ...[Read More]